zachmccabe/briars/notes.md

 ## Touchscreen?

+Portability matters with this project.
+The technical aspects of image quality less so.

-Although the first 3 years-worth of images were made with cell phones, I switched to a hand-me-down Nikon point and shoot.
-It has an optical zoom.
-Most importantly, I can quickly adjust exposure settings using control wheels without having to take off my work gloves.
+The first 3 years-worth of images were made with cell phones.
+I switched to a hand-me-down Nikon point and shoot later on.
+I can quickly adjust exposure settings using physical control wheels and buttons without having to take off my work gloves.

 It's probably obvious but electronics don't like sweat, dust or having fence posts dropped on them.
+Ranch conditions have killed 3 of my cell phones.

-That wee Nikon has survived cow snot, a toothy kiss from a copperhead and the kind of storms that set off the alarm on your wx radio.
+That wee Nikon has survived cow snot, a toothy kiss from a copperhead and the kind of storms that set off the alarm on your WX radio.
+It still mostly works, too.

-I keep the camera close by – either stowed in a ziplock bag in my pocket, or in a small Pelican case alongside my tools – because a camera is useless if you don't have it when you need it.
+I keep the camera close by – either stowed in a Loksak bag in my pocket, or in a small Pelican case alongside my tools.